NEW

 2. For both configurations, 5 million records were inserted with various levels of server load (based on the number of client threads).

-3. For the Medium configuration, then Workload A was executed with default values (50% Update, 50% Read) with operation count of 5 million at various levels of server load.
+3. For the Medium configuration, then Workload A was executed with default values (50% Update, 50% Read) with an operation count of 5 million at various levels of server load.

-4. For the Large configuration, then Workload A was executed with default values (50% Update, 50% Read) with operation count of 10 million at various levels of server load.
+4. For the Large configuration, then Workload A was executed with default values (50% Update, 50% Read) with an operation count of 10 million at various levels of server load.

 Results